YousseFDevSaI/Hr-Mnagement/README.md

 ****Must Read****

-Don't Forget to install the Python enviroment to run the Backend hr_management and install the dependencies in the angular.json file in order to be able to fully run the app
+Don't Forget to install the Python enviroment to run the Backend hr_management and install the dependencies in the angular.json file in order to be able to fully run the app for the frontend hr-management-app